nathanenglert/sworn-on-iron/Journals/Day_4.md

 > ![[vs-t.svg#invert_W|50]]![[d10-1-t.svg#invert_W|50]]![[and-t.svg#invert_W|50]]![[d10-9-t.svg#invert_W|50]]
 > ### Result: ![[outcome-weak-hit.svg|50]] Weak Hit

-While the area seems safe, I notice [[Strange Markings|strange markings]] on the floor of the house. *I've seen these before...*
+While the area seems safe, I notice [[the strange markings|strange markings]] on the floor of the house. *I've seen these before...*

 "These are the same symbols from that night...
 I swear it."